ToshioCP/Rake-tutorial-for-beginners-en/sec3.md

 $
 ```

-Write your Rakefile like this:
+A Rakefile to test `pathmap` is like this:

 ```ruby
 sources = FileList["src/*.txt"]